 - Rapid respiration

 Sometimes a baby’s breathing rate will briefly pick up.
-But if you notice your baby’s breathing get fast enough to reach more than 70 breaths per minute without taking a break, take him to the doctor immediately, as this can be an early symptom of pneumonia, or another serious infection.
+But if you notice your baby’s breathing get fast enough to reach more than 70 breaths per minute without taking a break, take them to the doctor immediately, as this can be an early symptom of pneumonia, or another serious infection.

 - The wheeze